quasarstream/PHP-FFmpeg-video-streaming/README.md

 Create an M3U8 playlist to do [HLS](https://en.wikipedia.org/wiki/HTTP_Live_Streaming).

 As of version 1.1.0 the ```autoGenerateRepresentations``` method has been added.
-This method allows you to generate multi-representations automatically based on original video size and bit rate:
+This method allows you to create multi-formats M3U8 file automatically based on original video size and bit rate:

 ``` php
 $ffmpeg->open('/var/www/media/videos/test.mp4') // the path to the video